|

 Saturated fat grams are listed on the label under total fat.
 As a general rule, compare foods with less saturated fat.
 Foods with 1 gram or less saturated fat per serving are considered low in saturated fat.

-Trans fats aren't a natural fat, trans fats are produced when liquid oil is made into a solid fat using a process called hydrogenation.
-Trans fats are like like saturated fats in that they can raise your cholesterol level.
+Trans-fats aren’t a natural fat: trans-fats are produced when liquid oil is made into a solid fat using a process called hydrogenation.
+Trans-fats are like like saturated fats in that they can raise your cholesterol level.
 Trans fats are listed on the label, making it easier to identify these foods.
 Unless there is at least 0.5 grams or more of trans fat in a food, the label can claim 0 grams.
 To avoid trans, look for words like hydrogenated oil or partially hydrogenated oil.
 Choose foods that either do not contain hydrogenated oil or where a liquid oil is listed first in the ingredient list.
 Sources of trans fat include:

 - Processed foods like snacks (crackers and chips) and baked goods (muffins, cookies and cakes) with hydrogenated oil or partially hydrogenated oil

-- Stick margarines
+- Stick margarine

 - Shortening